-Whichever route you decide to go down, you will need to get your pup used to being groomed from a very young age.
+So you will need to get your pup used to being groomed.

-To keep this glossy, smooth look for shows, some owners will apply coat oil and wrap the hair to prevent breakages.
+Some owners will apply coat oil and wrap the hair to prevent breakages!

 For pet owners, a slightly shorter cut or all over clip will be a lot more practical.

 Yorkshire Terriers should be no more than of 7lbs (3.2kg) in weight.

 However, while show dogs normally weight between 5 and 6lbs, it is common for pet Yorkies to exceed the 7lb weight limit.